ImATechnophile/cumulocity-parking-pi/README.md

  ## Completed Task list:

 - [x] What are the Software requirements you need to run this app?
-- [x] How to deploy our Parking-Pi app in your tenant?
+- [x] How to deploy our Parking-Pi app on your tenant?
-- [x] How to run our Parking-Pi app in your localhost?
+- [x] How to run our Parking-Pi app on your localhost?
-- [x] About plugins and its functionalites of parking-pi app?
+- [x] About plugins and its functionalities of the Parking-Pi app?
 - [x] What are the Cumulocity angular modules used in this app?

 ## Authors